Places to Visit in Nepal

 Facilities

-Generally the teahouses will provide some communal washing facilities.
+Generally, the teahouses will provide some communal washing facilities.
 Some will be nothing more than a shared wash basin.
-But, many will have some form of shower facility.
-Usually this will be at extra cost (say a $1-$2 paid to the teahouse owner) and hot water may be limited in supply, so you might need to “book a shower”.
+But many will have some form of shower facility.
+Usually this will be at an extra cost (say, $1–2 paid to the teahouse owner), and hot water may be limited in supply, so you might need to “book a shower”.

-Toilets will again be communal and many now have western style, flushing toilets.
-You will need to bring your own loo roll (or buy it from the teahouse).
-But, in the really high altitude and remote teahouses, the toilet may be external “earth” types (water freezes) or the “Turkish style” toilet.
+Toilets will again be communal, and many now have western-style flushing toilets.
+You will need to bring your own toilet roll (or buy it from the teahouse).
+But, in the really high altitude and remote teahouses, the toilets may be external “earth” types (water freezes) or “Turkish style” toilets.

 Teahouse Etiquette

-Certainly you shouldn’t cause a noise disturbance to others either communally or in your own rooms…walls may be very thin and your neighbours can quite possibly hear everything too!
+Certainly, you shouldn’t cause a noise disturbance to others, either communally or in your own rooms.
+Your walls may be very thin, and your neighbours can quite possibly hear everything too!

 Electricity